benderTheCrime/jsoncompile/README.md

 This module will only compile a valid JSON object inside a .json file into an HTML file (passed as .html)

 Each key will be read with three properties:
-1. Attributes: An Object containing html attribute key value pairs.
++Attributes: An Object containing html attribute key value pairs.
-2. Children: An object with the nested children to be contained in this key (or HTML entity).
++Children: An object with the nested children to be contained in this key (or HTML entity).
-3. Content: The content of the HTML object (text/etc).
++Content: The content of the HTML object (text/etc).

 The absence of any of these properties will be ignored.
 Any additional properties will be ignored.